Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

-I will usually try to observe storms every significant tornado risk within the 'extended home' range.
+I will usually try to pursue every significant tornado risk within the 'extended home' range.
 I'll also make an effort to document nearly every major severe weather, ice storm, flood or snowstorm event within the 'backyard home' range - unless there is a chance that the Kanawha Valley will be affected, in which case I'll stay in the Charleston area (no point in traveling for something I can get 5 miles from home).
-In a typical year, I'll head out on 15-25 expeditions within my 'backyard' range and 5 to 10 within the 'extended home' range.
+In a typical year, I'll head out on 15-25 chases within my 'backyard' range and 5 to 10 within the 'extended home' range.

 Granted, there's no place like the Great Plains - but contrary to popular belief, my own 'extended home' territory is quite viable as good observing country - with a respectably high incidence of tornado outbreaks annually.
-Storm observing success can be had over here!
-So even if I don't end up doing a full Plains trip this year, I'll likely make up for it with several of the less-expensive expeditions in my 'home areas'.
+Storm Chasing & Photography success can be had over here!
+So even if I don't end up doing a full Plains trip this year, I'll likely make up for it with several of the less-expensive chases in my 'home areas'.
 I've already got one under my belt for the 2008 season from last Tuesday.